RBrooksDK/MSE1/01_Getting_started_-_Basic_Arithmetic/01_Exercises.md

 <br>

 b.
 Find the speed necessary to increase the mass of a particle to three times its rest mass.
-Give the value for $v$ as a fraction of $c$
+Give the value for $v$ as a fraction of $c$ (or as a decimal).

 <details> <br>
   <summary> </summary>